peasant98/Bebop-Autonomy-Vision/README.md

 An autonomous completely vision-based Bebop drone.
 From Intro to Robotics project.

 This project consists of ROS-based autonomous CNN-Based Navigation (via Dronet) of a Bebop Quadrotor with SSD300 Object Detection and Semi-Direct Visual Odometry.
 The whole vision suites only requires the Bebop's camera to run, no other sensors on the drone.
-Additionally, the object detection uses the python `torch2trt` plugin, which is a PyTorch to TensorRT convert that runs optimized models faster than ever.
+Additionally, the object detection uses the python `torch2trt` plugin, which is a PyTorch to TensorRT converter that runs optimized models faster than ever.

 ## Contributors